CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 The project plan should be composed of the following components and be no longer than 5 pages:

 b.
-Innovative hypothesis to be tested or goal to be achieved
+Hypothesis: Innovative hypothesis to be tested or goal to be achieved

-c.
-Description of the nature of the community partnership that enables the proposed work (as appropriate)
+d.
+Community Partnerships: Applies to the Community Partnership and Career Development Proposals.
+Description of the nature of the community partnership that enables the proposed work.
+Indication of support from Community Partners.

-h.
-A statement of how the results will be disseminated to the community and be translated into policy/practice; Priority will be given to projects that directly impact the CHARMED community areas (Maryland, DC, Pennsylvania and Delaware) and utilize the Core services of the Center.
+i.
+Dissemination: A statement of how the results will be disseminated or reported back to the community and be translated into policy/practice; Priority will be given to projects that directly impact the CHARMED community areas (Maryland, DC, Pennsylvania and Delaware) and utilize the Core services of the Center.

 2. Comprehensive Budget: